osburn/bwmon/README.md

 Using the ookla CLI speed test program I crontab the app to take samples every 10 mins and output the the data from the speedtest app in json format.
-I take that output and stuff right into postgres as a json formatted field I use gnuplot to graph the data
+I take that output and stuff right into postgres as a json formatted field I use gnuplot to graph the data.
+I run this on FreeBSD.

 ### Step 1)